opendata-education/en_Physics/_sources/intro.md

 ### Launching notebook on Binder

 1. Choose an exercise from the table of contents
-1. Click the space rocket on top-right corner of the page (see image below).
+1. Click the space rocket on top-right corner of the page (see fig. below).
 1. Click "Binder".
 1. Notebook will now open in Binder.
 Note that this might take several minutes.